k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 </td>
 <td style="width: 316px;">
 <p> Added on release 6.4.1 </p>
-<p>Valid for iidFinder in delta partition mode, check if delta exist on remote node, if not, sync data in OFF mode on local</p>
+<p>Valid for iidFinder in delta partition mode, while no delta on the remote node, running on local node in sync OFF mode.</p>
 <p>1.
 If Node A owns instance 2 and Node B owns instance 1 and iidFinder is set to delta patition mode.

 1.1 when running on node A: